locationtech/spatial4j/README.md

 Spatial4j is well tested; it's monitored via [Travis-CI](https://travis-ci.org/locationtech/spatial4j) continuous integration and we use [Codecov](https://codecov.io/github/locationtech/spatial4j/) for code coverage.

+If you are interested in contributing to Spatial4j please review the [contribution guidelines](CONTRIBUTING.md).

 ## Shapes and Other Features

 The main part of Spatial4j is its collection of shapes.
 Shapes in Spatial4j have these features: